 The landlord can deduct the cost of fixing damages which are beyond "normal wear and tear."
 Here are some examples:

 leaving trash or other items that have to be thrown away

 leaving the rental so dirty that it is unhealthy or unsafe

 If the rental unit is damaged by a storm, fire, or vandal, tell your landlord right away.
 S/he cannot charge you for the repairs if you or your guests did not cause the damage.
 You can also make a police report.

 Our packet called My Former Landlord Says I Owe Damages.
-What Can I Do? has forms for sending the landlord a letter demanding the return of your deposit.
-Our packet called Can I Get My Security Deposit Back?has more information.
-Get these online at www.washingtonlawhelp.org or by calling the Northwest Justice Project at 1-888-201-1014.
+What Can I Do? has forms for sending the landlord a letter demanding the return of your deposit or use our Letter to Landlord for Return of a Security Deposit - Self-Help Forms interactive interview.
+Our packet called Getting Your Security Deposit Back has more information.
+Get these at www.washingtonlawhelp.org or by calling the CLEAR hotline at 1-888-201-1014.